Boris Titov

-Boris Yuryevich Titov (Борис Юрьевич Титов; born 24 December 1960) is a Russian politician and businessman serving as the presidential commissioner for entrepreneurs' rights since 2012.
-He has led the Party of Growth, previously known as Right Cause, since February 2016.
+Boris Yuryevich Titov (Борис Юрьевич Титов; born 24 December 1960) is a Russian politician and businessman serving as the Special Presidential Envoy for Relations with International Organizations to Achieve Sustainable Development Goals since 2024.
+He was known as the presidential commissioner for entrepreneurs' rights from 2012 to 2022.
+Titov has led the Party of Growth, previously known as Right Cause, since February 2016.

 In the 2018 presidential election, Titov ran as a candidate, finishing sixth place with 0.76% of the vote.

 Life and career

-Titov graduated from the Department of Economics at the Moscow State Institute of International Relations in 1983.
+Titov graduated from the Faculty of Economics at the Moscow State Institute of International Relations in 1983.
 He was appointed Head of the Department of Chemistry of the joint Soviet-Dutch enterprise Urals in 1989.
 In 1991, he and his partners created their own company, Solvalub.
 They bought London-based solvents and lubricants, with which they collaborated for a project involving Urals and the VO Soviet Oil Export (Союзнефтеэкспорт).
 He became executive director of the SVL Group companies.
 He was also mentioned in the mainstream media as the chairman of the board of the group.
 Later, the company turned into an investment and trading group, operating in the oil market, agro- and petrochemicals, and liquefied gases.
 The company very quickly became involved in refinancing exports from Russia, the organization of project financing, and investments in production and transportation projects.
 Titov, who is the majority owner of Solvalub, was valued at $2 billion in 2008.

 On 26 June 2012, the board of directors of Abrau-Durso, a winery owned by Titov, voted to terminate Titov's authority as the director of the company, in connection with his transfer to the civil service and election to the board of directors.

 Social activity

 In 2000, he was elected to be a member of the board and vice-president of the Russian Union of Industrialists and Entrepreneurs.

 In 2003, he became co-chair, and in May 2004, the chairman of the all-Russian Business Russia public organization.
 In this capacity, he criticized the rigid financial policies of the Minister of Finance Alexei Kudrin.
 He insisted on the need to increase domestic production of goods, stimulate demand, attract investments, and change tax cuts and the refinancing rate of the Central Bank.

 As the leader of Business Russia, Boris Titov became a member of a number of state and public structures.
-He became a member of the Council for Implementation of Priority National Projects and Demographic Policy and Promotion of Civil Society Institutions and Human Rights Council under the President of the Russian Federation, a member of the Council on Competitiveness and Entrepreneurship at the Russian government and the government Commission on the Development of Industry, Technology and Transport.
+He became a member of the Council for Implementation of Priority National Projects and Demographic Policy and Promotion of Civil Society Institutions and Human Rights Council under the president of the Russian Federation, a member of the Council on Competitiveness and Entrepreneurship at the Russian government and the government Commission on the Development of Industry, Technology and Transport.
 He served as chairman of the Russian side of the Russian-Chinese Business Council, chairman of the non-commercial partnership Gas Market Coordinator and member of the Presidium of the National Council on Corporate Governance.

 In 2005–2008, Titov was a member of the Civic Chamber of the Russian Federation.